realpython/members/README.md

 1. Users should be able to move from lesson to lesson within the single lesson view
 1. Users should be able to view lessons on the sidebar in the correct order
 1. Users should be able to see the current chapter and lesson highlighted on the sidebar
+1. Users should be able to view a breadcrumb-like navigation

 **Admin**